Hixson History, Family Crest & Coats of Arms

 - J. Courtney Hixson (b.
 1863), American politician, U.S. Consul in Ningpo, 1893

-- Erica R. Hixson, American Democrat politician, Delegate to Democratic National Convention from Colorado, 2008
+- Erica R. Hixson, American Democratic Party politician, Delegate to Democratic National Convention from Colorado, 2008

 - Daniel Hixson, American politician, Member of Michigan State House of Representatives, 1843, 1855-56 (Washtenaw County 1843, Washtenaw County 4th District 1855-56); Delegate to Michigan State Constitutional Convention, 1850; Member of Michigan State Senate 7th District, 1853-54; Delegate to Michigan State Constitutional Convention, 1867